rotki/rotki/README.md

 ### Contribute

 It's an open-source project so help is really appreciated.

-Open issues, pull requests to help with development, be active in Github and above all be nice.
+Open issues or pull requests to help with development, be active in Github and above all be nice.

+In order for your Pull Request to be considered it will need to pass the automated CI tests and you will also need to sign the CLA (Contributor's license agreement).

 ### Get Premium -- Coming Soon